 Something long, complicated, and totally unique

-We know it’s a lot to remember, but you don’t have to go it alone: some browsers have built-in password managers that can generate and store your credentials, and there are several free apps that offer similar services.
+We know it’s a lot to remember, but you don’t have to go it alone: many Allstate Identity Protection plans include a password manager that can generate and store your credentials.

 2. You receive an email alerting you to a fraudulent withdrawal from your bank account.
 You’re urged to click an embedded link and enter sensitive credentials to reclaim the funds.
 What should you do?